 Image description: Haircare brand Amika includes an AI-powered chat on its homepage to suggest relevant product recommendations.

-Product detail pages include a product’s description, specifications, color options, sizing options, images, price, customer reviews, and so on.
-These pages should help customers understand a product’s value and guide them to the next stage of the shopping process, providing clear calls to action (CTAs) that motivate customers to purchase.
+Product detail pages should help customers understand a product's value and guide them to the next stage of the shopping process, with clear calls to action (CTAs) that motivate purchase.
+These pages include a product's description, specifications, color options, sizing options, images, price, customer reviews, and more.
+A/B testing the PDP layout, copy, or other elements is key to optimizing these pages and driving more conversions.

 After testing various approaches to product demonstrations, including videos and images, we found that a combination of three GIFs worked best to boost conversion and return on ad spend (ROAS).

-But this example is not to say that those three GIFs on the product page are a universal solution for brands who have the same problem INH did.
+But this example is not to say that those three GIFs on the product page are a universal solution for brands that have the same problem INH did.
+Ultimately, the brands that have the greatest success with testing and optimization develop test ideas by researching what does and doesn't work for their specific brands and customers.

 All of the above can make or break your conversion rate optimization strategy.